-We currently offer classes from EC1 - Year 8, new classes will be added when there are at least 5 pupils to move to the next year group.
+We currently offer classes from Reception - Year 5, new classes will be added when there are at least 5 pupils to move to the next year group.

 The structure of our curriculum is one many British international, and increasingly UK-based schools, follow as it is known to provide the grounding for young people to succeed in entering prestigious universities world-wide.

 We believe that it is important to have a framework to provide continuity and progression in children’s learning.

 Learning organised into Key Stages.